subins2000/lobby-school-election/README.md

 This app can be used for two types of elections :

-* Normal Election - Vote persons from a list
+* Normal Election - Vote candidates from a list
+* Class Wise - Vote candidates in each class
-* Boys & Girls - Vote persons from **two lists** of boys and girls
+* Boys & Girls - Vote candidates from **two lists** of boys and girls

 #### Normal Election `single`

 This is the **default** election type.
 There is **only one list** for all candidates (irrespective of gender) and the voter can choose from this list.

+#### Class Wise `class`

+Each classes vote separate for the candidates in their class.
+So, candidates can be added for each class and voting can be done.

 #### Boys & Girls `multiple`